Skip to content

 Characteristics of Recessive Phenotypes

-- Gene K is connected with the 'kidney' phenotype.
-A fruit fly that is homozygous recessive for Gene K has a body shape that is curved, similar to a kidney bean.
+• Gene F is associated with the 'fuzzy' phenotype.
+A fruit fly that is homozygous recessive for Gene F is covered in a dense layer of hairs, giving it a soft appearance.

 The resulting phenotypes are summarized in the table above.